-A division of The State University of New York, Empire State College is fully accredited by the Middle States Commission on Higher Education.
-SUNY Empire State College was founded as a degree-granting institution in 1971 expressly to meet the needs of adult learners.
+A division of the State University of New York, Empire State University is fully accredited by the Middle States Commission on Higher Education.
+SUNY Empire was founded as a degree-granting institution in 1971 expressly to meet the needs of adult learners.
 Students are accepted regardless of whether or not they live in New York State.

-The remaining seven courses (21 credits) are fulfilled through SUNY Empire coursework: four of these courses constitute core requirements for the MEd degree and the remaining three courses comprise the research, design, and final capstone project.
-These seven SUNY Empire courses are conducted fully online.
+The remaining MEd six courses (18 credits) are fulfilled through SUNY Empire coursework: four of these courses constitute core requirements for the MEd degree and the other two courses comprise the research/design and execution of your final capstone project.
+These six SUNY Empire courses are conducted fully online.

-The SUNY Empire portion of the MEd program (that is, the seven required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.
+The SUNY Empire portion of the MEd program (that is, the six required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.
 The SUNY Empire portion of the MALS program follows either of these enrollment sequences.
 Both the MEd and the MALS programs offer a fall and spring start.
 There is a six-year completion window for both programs.

-Application and acceptance to the SUNY Empire State College MEd program is separate from application and acceptance to Sunbridge Institute’s Early Childhood and Elementary Teacher Education programs.
+Application and acceptance to the SUNY Empire State University MEd or MALS program is separate from application and acceptance to Sunbridge Institute’s Early Childhood and Elementary Teacher Education programs.

-All SUNY Empire State College tuition and fees apply and are in addition to Sunbridge tuition.
+All SUNY Empire State University tuition and fees apply and are in addition to Sunbridge tuition.
 Financial Aid is available from each institution separately.